SCHOOL

 Diagnosis

 Deep institutional audit.
 Not a survey — a structured examination of governance, culture, curriculum architecture, teacher experience, and student outcomes against developmental science.
+The honest picture before any recommendation is made.

 2